 When the machine almost full (reaching 80% capacity), an alert is immediately sent to proceed with pick-up.
 In less than 1 m², b: bot can hold up to 3000 bottles, which hugely benefit the handling, transport and logistics.
 Thanks to its patented "shredding and sorting at the source" technology, b: bot transforms the bottle into well-sorted flakes, that can be sold for a price 3 times higher than a bottle coming out of a sorting center.

-The company plans to deploy 1000 machines by 2020, to recover 10,000 tons of bottles, and export it to other markets.
+The company plans to deploy 1000 machines by the end of 2020, to recover 10,000 tons of bottles, and export it to other markets.

 GreenBig's goal is to have more bottles in b:bot, less in the oceans.